Subhi Taha

-Subhi Taha, formerly known as Sbeih.jpg on Instagram, is a Palestinian-Filipino activist and social media content creator.
-The Instagram account @sbeih.jpg had 1.6 million followers as of August 3, 2024.
-Meta, the owner of Instagram, disabled the account and its backup account on 6 March 2025.
+Subhi Taha, formerly known as Sbeih.jpg on Instagram, is a Palestinian-Filipino-American fashion designer and content creator.
+He gained attention for his content about being Muslim and Arab American.
+His YouTube channel was nominated for a 2019 Shorty Award in the Breakout YouTuber category.
+His Instagram account @sbeih.jpg contained pro-Palestine content and had 1.6 million followers on August 3, 2024.
+Meta, the owner of Instagram, disabled the account in March 2025.